aidenhongg/nl-ae/README.md

 `h' = h + P·(α·z_know − z_pred)` at layer 20.
 (alpha is scaling factor)

 Steering acc peaks at 71% with the right scaling factor.

-Real activations live on a thin "surface" of states the model actually produces — its **manifold**.
-KAPPA's edit ignores that surface.
-Push gently and accuracy improves; push hard and the activation lands somewhere the model never naturally goes, and accuracy **collapses**.
-The result is a clean inverted-U: **KAPPA can only buy accuracy by paying "off-manifold" distance.**
+Accuracy to scaling factor looks like a U-shape, which I think is because off-manifold error is positively correlated to scaling factor so after that maxima the model starts collapsing

 ### Our extension: Natural Language Autoencoders